-Vomiting or emesis is a reflexive act of ejecting the contents of the stomach through the mouth.
-It is a symptom of different conditions (infection, stomach flu, blocked intestine from cancer spread or advanced colon cancer), and certain cancer treatments like cisplatin, radiation therapy, or surgery.
+Vomiting or emesis is an act of ejecting the contents of the stomach through the mouth.
+It is a symptom of different health conditions (infection, stomach flu, blocked intestine due to cancer spread or advanced colon cancer), and certain cancer treatments like cisplatin, radiation therapy, or surgery.

 How bad is my vomiting?

-Mild: This means that you have a dry mouth, a loss of appetite without changes in your eating habits.
+Mild: You may have a dry mouth, nausea, dizziness and appetite loss.
 Follow the tips given in the section below to manage mild vomiting.
-Intervention not indicated.